-Are you looking for a fully handcrafted, high carbon Santoku to add to your kitchen?
+Are you looking for a fully handcrafted, high carbon handmade Santoku to add to your kitchen?

-This hand forged Blue Super Steel Santoku by Isamitsu with hammered kurochi finish and stunning maple handle rests easily in your hand.
+This handmade Santoku knife by Isamitsu with hammered kurochi finish and stunning maple handle rests easily in your hand.

-For those that don't mind a little taking care of their equipment, this Blue Super Steel Santoku, made out of high carbon steel, is an ideal solution.
-This is a versatile knife that will easily slice anything from diakon to chicken.
+For those that don't mind a little taking care of their equipment, this Blue Super Steel handmade Santoku knife, made out of high carbon steel, is an ideal solution.
+This is a versatile knife that will easily slice anything from daikon to chicken.
 Hand forged Aogami Super (Blue Super Steel) is one of the hardest materials to forge due to the composition and requires the utmost skill.